VictorCMiraldo/hdiff/writeup/presentation/slides.md

 * Express more changes than edit scripts \pause
 * Faster algorithm altogether

+. . .

+We have learned:

+1. Generalizations can break specs \pause
+2. More expressiveness does not mean higher complexity \pause
+3. Thinking extensionally is very helpful

 # In Greater Depth

 ## In Depth: The Efficient Oracle